MichaelRomeroJr/predictive_models_app/README.md

 Choose prediction method (games/season) and the output is displayed with a data visualization.

-Source code of Models and some experimental scripts aviable [on my github](https://github.com/MichaelRomeroJr/predictive_models_soccer).
+Source code of Models and some experimental scripts available [on my github](https://github.com/MichaelRomeroJr/predictive_models_soccer).

 Examples: <br>
 2023 data w/ SVM:<br>